 Run in partnership with the BNF, the programme provides curriculum relevant resources and teacher training covering all sectors.

 Visit the new Food: a Fact of Life website launched in early 2019. https://www.foodafactoflife.org.uk/

 Grow Your Own Potatoes

 Delivered in partnership with the industry, Grow Your Own Potatoes is a hands-on growing project.

 Designed for primary aged children, it educates them about how potatoes grow and their role within a healthy balanced diet.

 For more information, visit the Grow Your Own Potatoes website:

 As part of our education work we also offer resources for use outside of schools.
 Maybe you have a school visit planned or a school coming to you?

 If you would like posters or resources for use on your farm, complete our order form.

-Our new strategy will see us actively working to avoid duplication by complementing not competing with, or replicating existing initiatives.
-Existing education providers we'll be working alongside include:
+We actively work to avoid duplication by complementing not competing with, or replicating existing initiatives.
+Existing education providers we work alongside include: